 The terms of a forbearance will be agreed to between you and your financial institution.
-Financial institutions will confirm approval of and terms of the forbearance program.
+Financial institutions will confirm approval and terms of the forbearance program.

 How should I contact my lender to learn about my options?

-Please note that financial institutions and their servicers are experiencing high volumes of inquiries and may recommend using online services when available for the quickest service.
+Please note that financial institutions and their servicers are experiencing high volumes of inquiries and may recommend using online services, when available, for the quickest service.
 Loans held by a financial institution may be serviced by another company.